dhanya807/Face_Detection/README.md

 - Go to [Google Colab](https://colab.research.google.com/)
 - Click **File > Open Notebook**
 - Choose the uploaded `.ipynb` file.
-- Download the dataset and upload it your file.
+- Download the dataset and upload it your drive.
-- Change the path to your drive path
+- Change the path to your drive path containing the dataset.
 - Click **Runtime > Run all** to execute all cells from top to bottom, or run manually step by step.